 To make your life easier, here’s a price and cost guide/questionnaire so you really understand the true cost and get the best price.
 You’re welcome.

-Because of the huge range in marketing automation systems, the pricing varies as much as the 200+ platforms out there.
+Because of the huge range in marketing automation systems (think 200+ platforms), the pricing varies heavily.
 To make matters more complicated, companies with enterprise software pricing often go unpublished or are hard to find, pricing tiers are constantly changing and published pricing/terms are often up for serious negotiation.

 That aside, when evaluating marketing automation pricing, there are key issues to answer to know the true cost.
 Here are some questions to ask when evaluating the price/cost of marketing automation: